Immelman has big shoes to fill as Presidents Cup captain

 “I love golf,” he said in a conference call.

 And there’s nothing he can do about it.
 Schauffele lives in a condo of about 2,000 square feet in the San Diego area.
 It has two bedrooms and not nearly enough room for him to do anything with his golf clubs.
 The golf courses in San Diego are closed.
-That explains why he hasn’t touched them since he birdied three of his last four holes to salvage a 2-under 70 on March 12 at The Players Championship, the day before it was canceled.
+That explains why he hasn’t touched them since he birdied three of his last four holes to salvage a 2-under 70 at The Players Championship on March 12, the day before it was canceled.

 “I’m just trying to stay mentally fit,” he said.

-Apparently that involves getting a puppy, a French bulldog he named “Chewy.”
+Apparently that involves getting a puppy, a French bulldog he named Chewy.
 It involves a few board games he plays when brother Nico stops by.
 It doesn’t involve much reading.

 “I’d be lying if I said I read any books,” Schauffele said.